Listen to Noel Gallagher’s isolated vocal on Oasis classic ‘Don’t Look Back in Anger’

-With Liam Gallagher, the enigmatic lead singer of Oasis and the other half of The Brothers Gallagher, we thought we’d show Noel a little love.
-The guitarist and songwriting powerhouse behind the band’s success took over vocals on a few Oasis songs but none as legendary as ‘Don’t Look Back In Anger’, well, except maybe ‘Wonderwall’, but let’s not do that.
+The guitarist and songwriting powerhouse behind the band’s success took over vocals on a few Oasis songs but none as iconic as ‘Don’t Look Back In Anger’, well, except maybe ‘Wonderwall’, but let’s not do that.

-Noel said of the song, “It reminds me of a cross between ‘All the Young Dudes’ and ‘Something’ might have done.”
-Speaking of the character “Sally” referred to in the song he insisted “I don’t actually know anybody called Sally.
+Noel once said of the song: “It reminds me of a cross between ‘All the Young Dudes’ and ‘Something’ might have done.”
+Speaking of the character ‘Sally’ referred to in the song he insisted: “I don’t actually know anybody called Sally.
 It’s just a word that fit, y’know, might as well throw a girl’s name in there.”

-It’s a song that was a mainstay of the band’s live outings from the song’s release until they parted ways in 2012.
+It’s a song that was a mainstay of the band’s live outings from its release until they parted ways in 2009.
 But while some songs could’ve died after that, this track has found its way on to both Noel and Liam’s setlists as solo artists, highlighting the songs true power.

-Much of which comes from the chorus.
-The song hinges on the powerful chorus, a run of lines which despite not being the most logical, provide both the musos and football fans of the world with something to belt out.
+The track hinges on the powerful chorus, a run of lines which despite not being the most logical, provide both the musos and football fans of the world with something to belt out with all their hearts.

-While the song’s chorus and verse are best heard when sung by thousands of people it takes on a brand new sound when you listen to Noel’s isolated vocal.
-The song is given extra gravitas and Noel’s vocal is allowed to breathe and resonate unlike we’ve heard it done before.
+While the chorus and verse are best heard when sung by thousands of people, it takes on a brand new sound when you listen to Noel’s isolated vocal.
+The track is given extra gravitas and Noel’s vocal is allowed to breathe and resonate unlike we’ve heard it done before.

 It’s actually worth noting the quality of Noel’s voice here.
-Fair away from the nasal screech that Liam could sometimes produce this vocal feels genuine and gilded with the nuance of a working-class hero happy to let his work do the talking.
+Far away from the nasal screech that Liam could sometimes produce, this vocal feels genuine and gilded with the nuance of a working-class hero, happy to let his work do the talking.